magentabusiness/magentabusiness.github.io/docs/index.md

 ---
-layout: docwithnav
+layout: docwithnav-pe
-title: ThingsBoard Documentation
+title: IoT Hub Documentation
-description: ThingsBoard documentation - learn about the platform and get your IoT projects running on ThingsBoard
+description: IoT Hub documentation - learn about the platform and get your IoT projects running on IoT Hub
 ---

-<p>The ThingsBoard documentation can help you set up ThingsBoard, learn about the platform and get your IoT projects running on ThingsBoard.</p>
+<p>The IoT Hub documentation can help you set up IoT Hub, learn about the platform and get your IoT projects running on IoT Hub.</p>

-<a style="margin: 10px 10px 10px 0;" href="/docs/getting-started-guides/what-is-thingsboard/" class="button">ThingsBoard Overview</a>
+<a style="margin: 10px 10px 10px 0;" href="/docs/getting-started-guides/what-is-thingsboard/" class="button">IoT Hub Overview</a>
 <a style="margin: 10px;" href="/docs/getting-started-guides/helloworld/" class="button">Getting started</a>
 <a style="margin: 10px;" href="/docs/guides/" class="button">&nbsp;&nbsp;&nbsp;Guides&nbsp;&nbsp;&nbsp;</a>